kumkum027/Community-Volunteer-Management/README.md

 ```bash
 cd Community-Volunteer-Management/frontend

 npm run dev
 ```

-Then open the Vite URL shown in the terminal, normally:
+Then open the Vite URL shown in the terminal.

+Usually:

 ```text
 http://localhost:5173